littlestar642/hacktoberfest-beginners/README.md

 ## How do I track my progress?

-Log in with your GitHub account at [https://hacktoberfest.digitalocean.com/](https://hacktoberfest.digitalocean.com/) to check your progress and stats.
+Log in with your GitHub account [here](https://hacktoberfest.digitalocean.com/sign_up/register) to check your progress and stats.